mihaelpuljak/one-click-hugo-cms/site/content/values/_index.md

       items changing like slideshow on the same item holder.
 Multi node mode allows user to pre-configure environment by placing item holders.
 System then persist holders in the cloud.
-  - heading: 'Mixed reality '
+  - heading: Complete Mixed reality experience
     imageUrl: /img/snowout.jpg
     text: >-
       With Revisum XR we made sure that digital and physical realm understand